metethedesigner/octopus-task/README.md

 ## Tools used
 1. React
-2. React-Router
+2. Next.js
+3. TypeScript
-3. Redux Toolkit
+4. Redux Toolkit
 5. Axios
 8. React-Toasitfy
 9. TailwindCSS
 10. React-Icons
+11. Dummyjson for Backend

 ## How to Use